lynnfaraday/aresmush.com/_root/tutorials/manage/building.md

 - rooms
 ---

 Scenes have to take place *somewhere*.
 The Ares scene system lets you start scenes in temporary rooms, which can stand in for any location you can imagine.
-You can even start a scene purely on the web portal, with no room at all.
+You can even start a scene purely on the Web Portal, with no room at all.
 But the majority of MUSH players still prefer to have a **grid** - a tangible set of **rooms** linked by **exits** for them to explore and play in.
 This article describes some of the building concepts unique to Ares.
 For more detailed information on specific commands, see `help building` in-game.

 > **Tip:** Despite the historical name, a Room doesn't have to represent a single room.
 It's more like a virtual 'chatroom' - a place where people gather for roleplay.